IanStroemkjaerJensen/ChampionSynergyApp/README.md

 - Things Learned.

 # Overview
-Webapp that pulls match history/data, on the searched Summoner name/Profile name, from Riot's league of legends API and displays it, showing which characters on your team and enemies team you win/lose a lot against
+Webapp that pulls match history/data, on the searched Summoner name/Profile name, from Riot's league of legends API and displays which characters on your team and enemies team you win or lose a lot against

 # Prerequisites
 you will need a windows machine, visual studio (not code) a browser and an Riot API key